 Tips for Solo Traveling in Costa Rica

-• Stay in a hostel!
+- Stay in a hostel!
 Budget accommodation is of high quality here, and you could easily afford a private suite within a low budget.
 Hostels are among the best places to make new friends and meet other travelers.
 Casa Aura Beachfront Premium Hostel in Tamarindo is as close to a luxury hotel as you will get from a backpacker’s.
-For a more social experience, Poshtel Arenal is La Fortuna’s premier party hostel.
+For a more social experience, Poshtel Arenal is where to stay in La Fortuna for the party.

 ALWAYS sort out your backpacker insurance before your trip.
 There’s plenty to choose from in that department, but a good place to start is Safety Wing.